nebraska-silicon-lab/Lab-Instructions/sop/ETL/301 - Throughput Assembly Configuration.md

 This document is to provide instructions to get the correct positions and other site specific information for the script that does the pick and place of the ETROC/LGAD sub-assemblies on the Module PCB for the throughput demonstration.
-The site specific information is held in a configuration file called `Throughput_Assy_Configuration.txt` (*not* `TP_Config.txt` which holds non-site specific information like the geometries of the pieces).
+The site specific information is held in a configuration file called `TP_Site_Config.txt` (*not* `TP_Config.txt` which holds non-site specific information like the geometries of the pieces).
 I will provide instructions on how to get the following configurations and measurements: